John Rose (Tennessee politician): Nonprofit work

 Rose has chaired the Tennessee State Fair Association since its founding in 2010.
-He has also served on Tennessee Tech University Foundation's board of directors and as chair of the Tennessee Future Farmers of America Foundation.
+He has also served on Tennessee Tech Foundation's board of directors and as chair of the Tennessee Future Farmers of America Foundation.

 Rose established the Jerry and Betty Williams Rose Scholarship for agricultural students at Tennessee Tech in memory of his parents.

 Personal life

 Rose and his wife Chelsea (née Doss) married in January 2011.
 They live in Cookeville, Tennessee, with their two sons.
+He owns a family century farm in rural Temperance Hall, west of Cookeville.